cemenenkoff/pythonomicon/README.md

 <!-- TOC --><a name="253-managing-dependencies"></a>
 ### 2.5.3 Managing Dependencies
 What if you want to make your own `requirements.txt` file?
 As your projects grow more complex, you'll need to import various Python libraries, each potentially requiring specific versions of *their* own dependencies.
-Without a proper system to manage these interconnected dependencies, things can quickly become a disorganized mess.
-A standard way to export currently-installed modules is with `pip freeze > requirements.txt`, but there is a better way.
+Without a proper system to manage these interconnected dependencies, things can quickly become a mess.
+The standard way to export currently-installed modules is with `pip freeze > requirements.txt`, but there is a better way.

 <!-- TOC --><a name="2531-managing-interlaced-dependencies"></a>
 #### 2.5.3.1 Managing Interlaced Dependencies